 Typically, critical temporary walls are either proprietary MSE walls or steel sheet pile walls.
-However, concrete sheet piles, soldier pile walls and precast or cast-in-place concrete walls may also be used as critical temporary walls.
+Concrete sheet piles, soldier pile walls and precast or cast-in-place concrete walls may also be used as critical temporary walls.

-Critical temporary proprietary MSE walls shall comply with Design Standards, Index 6030 (and the applicable IDS) and require generic design details in the contract plans.
-The plans format shall be in accordance with Sections 30.3.2 and 30.3.3.
+Critical temporary proprietary MSE walls must comply with Design Standards, Index 6030 (and the applicable IDS) and require generic design details in the contract plans.
+The plans format must be in accordance with Sections 30.3.2 and 30.3.3.
 Include control drawings and the completed Temporary Retaining Wall System Data Tables.
-The final design details shall be submitted in the shop drawings.
+Submit the final design details in the shop drawings.